JoeyyScott/Gamer-Supplies/TESTING.md

     |:-----------------:|
     |![PEP8 Validation](docs/images/testing/pep8-test.png)|

-**Extra Notes** - I've added these as I am aiming for a distinction and want to cover all the angles.
+**Extra Notes** - I have added these as I am aiming for a distinction and want to cover all the angles.

 + The only files with lines over 79 characters are ```settings.py``` and migration files as when attempting to achieve this it would break the associated sections of my project.
 As such I have opted to leave them and put a disclaimer here as I am aiming for a distinction performance.